LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ERKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** *etable* should match an existing explicit method from the section :numref:`Butcher.explicit`.
-Error-checking is performed to ensure that the table exists, and is not implicit.
+      *etable* should match an existing explicit method from :numref:`Butcher.explicit`.
+Error-checking is performed
+      to ensure that the table exists, and is not implicit.